otrv4/otrv4/otrv4.md

   * This indicates that you have already sent a `D-H Commit message` to your peer, but that it either didn't receive it, or just didn't receive it yet and has sent you one as well.
-The symmetry will be broken by comparing the hashed `gx` you sent in your `D-H Commit Message` with the one you received, considered as 32-byte unsigned big-endian values.
+The symmetry will be broken by comparing the hashed `g^x` you sent in your `D-H Commit Message` with the one you received, considered as 32-byte unsigned big-endian values.

   * If yours is the higher hash value: